avxz06/THM-DAILY-PROGRESS/README.md

 ## May 03, 2025
 * Completed Room: DNS in Detail
+* You'll learn the intricacies of the Domain Name System, including its structure, how domain names are resolved to IP addresses, different record types, and practical DNS analysis techniques.

 ## MAY 02, 2025
 * Completed Room: What is Networking?